 Svenskt Tenn’s website uses both permanent cookies and session cookies.
 The permanent cookies are used so you won’t repeatedly receive certain information and the session cookies are used so you can log on to various services.

 You cannot opt out from cookies that are necessary for the website to work.
 However, you can choose whether to accept cookies designed to improve the user experience for the website.
 That is, cookies that are used to customize the site according to your wishes, choices and interests, and remember that you've visited the page before or meant for avoidance of giving repeated information.
 You can later change your cookie settings by changing settings in your web browser so that cookies are not accepted.

-Josef Frank’s textiles with the 450 linen designation are extra durable upholstery fabrics, which have been developed as a sturdier complement to Svenskt Tenn’s 315 linen textiles.
+Josef Frank’s textiles with the 315 linen designation are best suited for curtains, pillows and other textile products.
 This print differs from Josef Frank’s other designs with a rapport width of only 37 cm and the motif is consistent with only a minor print shift.

 The Celotocaulis print was originally designed by Josef Frank in 1930.
 Celoto comes from an Asian flower species characterised by a plume-like flower decoration and Caulis is the Latin word for flower stalk.